 Sometimes things come out beautifully.
 Hydrangea Platter is just that way.
 All 4 firings went well, all the chemical reactions and colors turned out exactly as I planned.
 Yes, I planned.
 I'm usually more of a Ready-Fire-Aim girl.
 But occasionally I plan and this one was worth the extra work.
 Sometimes the kiln gods hear and answer our prayers.
 One of a kind, it will be going to all the Holiday Shows with me.

 Teaming up with friend and fellow glass artist Cheryl Sedivec (check out her work at Laughing Dog Glassworks) for this show.
 The FFM is there every Saturday.
-We will be at the market most Saturdays in October and November.
+We will be at the market most Saturdays in October through Christmas.
 Fresh air, a way to get out and see and eat cool stuff while still social distancing.
 Plus, you know (shameless plug): gift glass.

 All proceeds will benefit Hospice Brazos Valley patients and families.
 Hospice Brazos Valley is the only non-profit hospice provider serving 17 central Texas counties since 1989.
 They provide award-winning hospice care and grief support for families, friends, and neighbors across central Texas.

 Home of the Art League of Fort Bend, this welcoming and spacious non-profit gallery run by volunteers features over 30 artists, artist studios and classroom space.
 Since our spring displays were so rudely interrupted by COVID, I went in and freshened up my displays for our fall re-opening.